-The class focused on 100% natural leavening (sourdough), primarily panettone and viennoiserie, with some material on hearth loaves and pan rye bread.
+The class focused on 100% natural leavening (sourdough), primarily panettone and viennoiserie, with some material on hearth loaves and pan rye bread (think more whole grain rye instead of Light Deli Rye).
 At the start of the class, we spent time in the classroom, covering the theory and science behind what we would later practice in the bakery.

 I'll dig into panettone here in a bit, but the class covered much of the material in Thomas's cookbook, Sourdough Panettone and Viennoiserie.
 I purchased his book when it came out a while back, and the course was the perfect setting for asking questions about the material and practicing it hands-on in the bakery.

 Here's a list of some of the sourdough products we made, both using a traditional sourdough starter for bread and a panettone starter—lievito madre (LM) or pasta madre—for the rest:

 - Shokupan (LM)

 - Kugelhopf (LM)

 - Country bread